karenlo08/Predict-survival-within-first-24-hours/README.md

 ```
 <img src="/img/corr.png"/>

-For Example:
+#####For Example:
-bun_apache: Common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys and liver are working
+bun_apache: Common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys and liver are working.
 intubated_apache: Whether the patient was intubated at the time of the highest scoring arterial blood gas used in the oxygenation score

 ### Chi-Squared